congyuluo/NameGenie/readme.txt

-Welcome to the GenRefactor reproducible package.
+Welcome to the NameGenie reproducible package.
 This package contains the programs used to generate the results in the paper.
 Please make sure you have the following requirements, which was the environment which we performed tests in:
 - Apple Silicon powered Mac computer running macOS 12.6
 - Python 3.9